mlsgit/go-pkgs-freebsd/README.md

 # go-pkgs-freebsd

-A loose collection of go packages for FreeBSD APIs.
+I am interested in using go on FreeBSD-based systems and their specific APIs.
+This is a loose collection of go packages for FreeBSD APIs.

+Feel free to open a PR for contributing.